 Choosing a whole–foods, primarily plant–based diet can be a part of the solution to improve the health of our children and our communities.
 It will take a community-based effort to sustain healthy behavioral changes.
-The ECO Project reaches out to communities who have recognized a need from within to improve their relationship with food and their nutrition understanding.
+The ECO Project has reached out to communities who recognized a need from within to improve their relationship with food and their nutrition understanding.

 ECO Project Locations